Assured Admission into the School of Media and Journalism

 What else is a part of the Assured Admission program?

-- Priority registration in a course on news writing (MEJO 153) during either the fall or spring semester of their first year.
-Note: This course is typically only open to second-year students.
-Taking this course earlier than others will allow you to unlock and access more of the MJ-school’s curriculum prior to graduation.
+- Priority registration in a course on news writing (MEJO 153) and on Digital Storytelling (MEJO 121) during your first semester.
+Priority registration in first-level courses in subsequent semesters.
+Note: Taking these courses earlier than others will allow you to unlock and access more of the MJ-school’s curriculum prior to graduation.

 - Starting at the media and journalism school earlier connects students more quickly to special opportunities, such as Reese News Lab, Heelprint Communications, broadcast programs, internships, and media/journalism-specific study abroad.
 Students can also get involved with The Daily Tar Heel, UNC’s student newspaper that is fully independent of the MJ-school.